Lululemon’s First Mushroom Leather Gym Bag Is Here

 Hang on, what is Mylo?

-"Mylo is made from renewable mycelium, the root structure of mushroom."
-Dennis Wang, Lululemon's Vice President of Accessories Design tells Refinery29.
+"Mylo is made from renewable mycelium, the root structure of mushroom," Dennis Wang, Lululemon's Vice President of Accessories Design tells Refinery29.
 Bolt Threads engineered the growth of mycelium cells into a leather-like product, which is then tanned and dyed in the manner of the standard animal stuff.
-The California-based fabric house “engineered a process to grow mycelium in a vertical farming facility powered by 100% renewable energy, and transformed it into a material that looks and feels like animal leather,” explains a statement on the brand’s website.
-Adds Wang: "The output is an innovative material that can be used in a variety of ways across apparel, accessories, and footwear.”
-It’s a welcome, long-overdue addition to the canon of leather alternatives, which until now consisted of synthetic, plastic-derived materials like polyurethane and PVC.
+The California-based fabric house does this in a "vertical farming facility powered by 100% renewable energy, and transform[s] it into a material that looks and feels like animal leather,” explains a statement on the brand’s website.
+Adds Wang, "The output is an innovative material that can be used in a variety of ways across apparel, accessories, and footwear.”
+It’s a welcome, long-overdue addition to the canon of leather alternatives, which until now consisted mainly of synthetic, plastic-derived materials like polyurethane and PVC.

 What does Mylo look and feel like?

 According to the CFDA’s Materials Index, Mylo has a “soft, supple, warm feel” and is “strong and abrasion resistant.”
 If that sounds a lot like leather, that’s because it is.
-Wang explains that it’s “incredibly versatile and premium in look and feel, [and] we found it does in fact have a similar feel to leather and is quite flexible once you start working with it.
-[We’ve] been experimenting with Mylo for almost two years, [trying] different applications of this groundbreaking material.”
+Wang says that it’s “incredibly versatile and premium in look and feel, [and] we found it does in fact have a similar feel to leather and is quite flexible once you start working with it."
+Lululemon has spent two years experimenting with ways to use the material in its line of athleisure accessories.

-Of the choice to incorporate the new material into two classic activewear accessories, Wang says, "We intentionally featured Mylo in our two bags — the Barrel Duffle and also the Yoga Mat Bag — in the detailed woven handles and beautifully braided pulls and trims so our guests could experience the premium look and feel of [the leather alternative] in a functional way.”
+"We intentionally featured Mylo in our two bags — the Barrel Duffle and also the Yoga Mat Bag — in the detailed woven handles and beautifully braided pulls and trims so our guests could experience the premium look and feel of [the leather alternative] in a functional way," says Wang.

 Advertisement